Back to wiki

 Precursor

-IMPORTANT NOTE: Please remember that while Bytesized Hosting does provide these tools for their members, they don't provide any official support for them.
+⚠️ IMPORTANT: While Bytesized Hosting provides these tools for their members, they don't provide any official support for rclone, plexdrive or similar remote mount setups.
 If something goes wrong, you're on your own.
-Please read this news post.
+Use at your own risk.

 Updates